The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * 8 Filler GCDS (Combo actions are preferred)
 * 2 Soul Slices
 * One Shadow of Death, do not overwrite above 60 seconds
-* 1 Gluttony, 3 Bloodstalk Variants
+* 1 Gluttony, 3 Blood Stalk Variants
 * 5 Gibbet / Gallows

 Understanding how these work is crucial to understanding the next part of this document.
 These filler windows assume you are Enshrouding every minute and twice every two minutes, and that the filler count begins after the Communio.